 An accomplished and energetic family law barrister, Sarah specialises in acting for children, vulnerable parents and local authorities in public law proceedings.
 There is an international dimension to her work; she regularly handles leave to remove cases and Hague and non-Hague child abduction cases.
 A founder member of Coram Mediation, she is qualified to mediate in all civil disputes.
-She also accepts Public Access work.
+She also accepts instructions on a Direct Access basis.

-As a committed member of Coram Mediation, and having successfully mediated agreements in Iran, Sarah is a firm believer in the power of the mediation process to provide the best outcomes for clients, and she will make herself available out of hours and at weekends if her services are required.
+As a member of Coram Mediation, and having successfully mediated agreements in Iran, Sarah is a firm believer in the power of the mediation process to provide the best outcomes for clients.
+She will make herself available out of hours and at weekends if her services are required.

 Court of Protection

 LB of Barking & Dagenham v SS

 Education and Professional Memberships

 Graduate Diploma in Law (merit) – University of Westminster

 Bar vocational course (very competent) – Inns of Court School of Law, City University.

 Speaker on ‘The Use of Intermediaries’, a highly successful event co-hosted with a representative from Communicourt on July 14th, 2015.